wdlindmeier/Most-Pixels-Ever-Cinder/README.md

 void MyCinderApp::setup()
 {
-    // Create the client with your settings file. mClient = new MPEAsyncClient("settings.xml");
+    // Create the client with your settings file.
+    // A sample settings.xml can be found in the assets folder.
+    // Each client needs a unique settings file.
+    mClient = new MPEAsyncClient("settings.xml");

     // Set the event handlers.